Boating Under The Influence Attorney In Palm City / West Palm Beach

-For this very reason, Boating Under the Influence (“BUI”) is taken very seriously.
+For this very reason, Boating Under the Influence (“BUI”) is taken very seriously in West Palm Beach.
 According to Florida Statute 327.35, a person is guilty of BUI if the person is operating the vessel and is under the influence of alcoholic beverages or any chemical substance: (1) which impairs a person’s normal faculties; or (2) has a blood or breath alcohol level of 0.08 or more.

 One major difference between a DUI and a BUI, is that the officers do NOT have to have probable cause to pull you over for a BUI.
 Officers can perform random inspections for things such as safety equipment, registration, and fishing permits.
 If when pulled over for an inspection, the officer suspects you are Boating Under the Influence, he can begin an investigation.

 What are the penalties for BUI?

 For the first conviction of BUI, a person is facing a fine between $500 and $1,000 as well as up to six (6) months in jail.

 - For a second conviction of BUI, a person can face a fine between $1,000 and $2,000 as well as up to nine (9) months in jail.